mickaeltemporao/itds/docs/modules/exploration-3.md

 ### TLDR;
 Many modeling errors in political science or any data-related task arise not from sophisticated algorithms, but from an inadequate understanding of the underlying data.

-any other kind of research stem not from advanced techniques, but from poor understanding of the underlying data.

 #### Common pitfalls to avoid
 - Interpreting results without checking missing data
 - Assuming variables are coded intuitively